Research and action for fair and accountable policing

 Labour party shadow home secretary urges young people to show a little respect

 Yvette Cooper’s proposal of a new 'Respect Order' hints at the future of policing under a Labour government.
-StopWatch volunteer Ella Thomson takes a closer look at these new civil orders.
+StopWatch member Ella Thomson examines what this might look like

 Originally announced in February 2023 by Labour party shadow home secretary Yvette Cooper, Respect Orders are a civil order intended to tackle anti-social behaviour.
 While only briefly mentioned in her Labour conference speech, the introduction of Respect Orders will have worrying and wide-ranging impacts.